Film Work

 Meet Mrs. Anna Russell Jones, a textile designer in the1920’s and 30’s, a WAAC during World War II, and a nurse in the 1950’s- a professional career woman ahead of her times.
 Produced by Marlene G. Patterson.
 Narrated by Toni Cade Bambara.
 Music by Warren Oree and the Arpeggio Jazz Ensemble.

 Shakespeare, dance and world music!
 It’s a play, within a documentary, within a film.
 A theater company rehearses MACBETH.
 A film crew documents their every move.
 The drama of the play intertwines with the drama of the making of the film.
 It’s unlike any version of MACBETH you have ever seen.
 Screened at the Museum of the Moving Image, the African Diaspora Film Festival Tour, and MARFICI Argentina.
-Watch on kweliTV in June 2021!
+Watch on kweliTV!
+Check out the trailer below:

 The Elkins Estate: A Jewel for Everyone